mattwthompson/signac-flow/doc/templates.rst

 Templates
 =========

-The **signac-flow** package uses jinja2 template scripts to generate scripts for execution and submission to cluster scheduling systems.
+The **signac-flow** package uses `jinja2`_ template scripts to generate scripts for execution and submission to cluster scheduling systems.
 Templates for simple bash execution and submission to popular schedulers and compute clusters are shipped with the package.

+.. _jinja2: jinja.pocoo.org

 Replace the default template
 ============================

 To customize the script generation a user can replace the default template or customize any of the provided ones.
-This is an example for a basic template, which would be sufficient for the simple serial execution of multiple operations:
+This is an example for a basic template that would be sufficient for the simple serial execution of multiple operations:

 .. code-block:: jinja